Sudan

 Education

 Sudan has one of the largest number of out-of-school children in the Middle East and North Africa region.
-It is estimated that over 3 million children do not go to school.
-While around 75% of primary age children attend school, this figure drops to 28% in secondary school.
-And when children do go to school, the quality of learning is often below the required standards.
+It is estimated that over 19 million children do not go to school.
+Due to the conflict, schools have been closed, destroyed or are being used for other purposes.
+According to UNICEF, since the war began in 2023, children have missed 500 days of learning.
 Without a proper education, children struggle to escape the viscous cycle of poverty.

 Together we can make a difference for children in Sudan